vikram-s-narayan/ridingWithCellphones/README.md

 Here are the kinds of images that we're trying to identify.
 ![Not OK](./data/notOK/riding-dangerous-009.png)

-The goal is to build a classifier model which can be used to flag such behaviour on the roads (someday save lives that are needlessly lost due to distracted bike riding.)
+The goal is to build a classifier model which can be used to flag such behaviour on the roads (and someday save lives that are needlessly lost due to distracted bike riding.)